Orthogonal Laurent polynomials on the unit circle and snake-shaped matrix factorizations: Snake-shaped matrix factorizations: main result

 where we have used the second lines of \eqref{inductionkthcomponent} and \eqref{OLPversusSzego} (recall that the $(k+1)$th component of $\boldsymbol{\psi}^{(m)}$ has not been changed yet with respect to $\boldsymbol{\psi}^{(0)}$), the fact that $p_{k+1}=p_k+1$ by assumption and the Szeg\H{o} recursion \eqref{Szegomatrixrecursion}.

 Then, we can factorize \eqref{inductionX2} as

 where the fourth step follows from \eqref{updatecase21}.

-It is easy to check again that $X^{(k+1)}$ equals the identity matrix in its first $(k+1)\times (k+1)$ block by using the induction hypothesis in the first $k\times k$ block and from the first lines of \eqref{updatecase23} and \eqref{inductionkthcomponent} for the $k$th row and column.
+It is easy to check again that $X^{(k+1)}$ equals the identity matrix in its first $k+1$ rows and columns by using the induction hypothesis for the first $k$ rows and columns ($0,1,\ldots,k-1$) and from the first lines of \eqref{updatecase23} and \eqref{inductionkthcomponent} for the $k$th row and column.

 We can then replace the index $m$ by its new value $k+1$.
 If follows from the above discussion that the induction hypotheses \eqref{inductionX1} and \eqref{inductionX2} are inherited in this way as $k\mapsto k+1$.
 Also the hypothesis \eqref{inductionkthcomponent} goes through, by virtue of the second lines of \eqref{OLPversusSzego} and \eqref{updatecase23}.
 Finally, the proof that also \eqref{inductionSX} goes through can be proven in a completely similar way as in the previous case. \end{enumerate} We have now completely established the induction hypothesis $k\mapsto k+1$, hereby ending the proof of Theorem \ref{maintheorem}. $\bol$